appium/appium-chromium-driver/README.md

 ## Installation

-It's assumed that you have an Appium server (version 2.x+) installed, and that you have a browser compatible with Chromedriver/MSEdge ready to automate on your system.
+It's assumed that you have an Appium server (version 2.x+) installed, and that you have a browser compatible with Chromedriver ready to automate on your system.
 The recommended installation method is to use the [Appium extension CLI](https://appium.github.io/appium/docs/en/latest/cli/extensions/) to install the driver:

 ```bash
 appium driver install chromium
 ```

+> **Note**
+> MSEdge browser support started since v1.1.0

 ## Usage